← Back to work

 The Problem

-Instagram currently lacks a dedicated events feature, creating friction in the event discovery and promotion workflow.
-Users struggle to find events they're interested in, promote events effectively, and engage meaningfully with event hosts and other attendees.
+Instagram lacks a dedicated events feature, creating friction in event discovery and promotion.
+Users struggle to find events they care about, promote events effectively, and engage with hosts and other attendees - so they leave for Facebook and Eventbrite.

 The Goal